bparanj/crystal/electronics/experiments/queue/capacitive-integrator.md

 A simple experiment to demonstrate how increasing resistance in a passive capacitive integrator improves integration accuracy, even though it leads to greater energy dissipation.

+### Experiment

-### Experiment: Improving Integration Accuracy with Increased Resistance
+Improving Integration Accuracy with Increased Resistance

 To show that increasing the resistance in an RC integrator circuit enhances the accuracy of integration by slowing the response, even though it results in more energy dissipation.